 Located on the control console.
-See below for complete Digital Console operating instructions.

 The ignition switch is used to start and stop the engine.
 The switch has three positions "OFF", "ON" and "START".
 Insert key into switch and rotate clockwise to the "ON" position.
 Rotate clockwise to the next position to engage the starter (key must be held against spring pressure in this position).
 Allow the key to return to the "ON" position immediately after the engine starts.

 NOTE: To start the engine, the control levers must be in the neutral positions, park brake must be on, and blade switch must be off.